gabrielg/jsdoc-toolkit-mirror/README.txt

 distribution.
 To download Rhino yourself or to find out more go to the official Rhino web page: http://www.mozilla.org/rhino/

+Before running the JsDoc Toolkit app you must change your current working directory to the jsdoc-toolkit folder.
+Then follow the examples below, or as shown on the project wiki.

 On a computer running Windows a valid command line to run JsDoc Toolkit might look like this: